 Want to get a job interview?
 Then begin to think like a Headhunter or Recruiter!
 Ask yourself specifically what is the position and exactly who are they looking for to fill it?
 What qualities do they appreciate in a candidate?
-Is company mission oriented “all hands on deck until the job is done” culture?
-Perform enough research to know where your skills, experiences, and values learned will be most readily identified as being “positive”, and then give a brief career history highlighting those areas into your resume that bring on an “Aha!” from the reader.
+Is the company a mission-oriented “all hands on deck until the job is done” culture?
+Perform enough research to know where your skills, experiences, and values will be most readily identified as being “positive”, and then give a brief career history highlighting those areas into your resume that bring on an “Aha!” from the reader.
 You will find that, more often than not, it will cause the recruiter to pick up the phone and call you in for a job interview!

 How to Think Like a Headhunter to Get that Job Interview?

 1. As a Headhunter or Recruiter what keywords would you enter if you wanted to find the most qualified candidate for the job?